berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

     hand operand evaluated to false.
 Exclusive or (^^) will always evaluate both operands.
 •   The logical unary operator not (!).
 It operates only on a Boolean expression and results in a Boolean expression.
 To operate on a vector, use the built-in function not.
-•   The sequence ( , ) operator that operates on expressions by returning the type and value of the right- most expression in a comma separated list of expressions.
+•   The sequence ( , ) operator that operates on expressions by returning the type and value of the right-most expression in a comma separated list of expressions.
 All expressions are evaluated, in order, from left to right.
 •   The ternary selection operator (?:).
 It operates on three expressions (exp1 ? exp2 : exp3).
 This
     operator evaluates the first expression, which must result in a scalar Boolean.
 If the result is true, it